Deep Learning-based Spacecraft Relative Navigation Methods: A Survey: dl -based Pose Estimation for Spacecraft Relative Navigation

 \subsection{Indirect Frameworks for Spacecraft Relative Pose Estimation}

 Estimating the pose from images using end-to-end \acrconnect{dl}{-based} methods has been argued to yield inadequate feature representation and limited explainability, either of which has so far achieved subpar performances as opposed to geometry-based methods. \citet{Sattler2019} discuss the limitations of end-to-end \acrconnect{cnn}{-based} terrain pose regression and suggest that there is a gap for practical applications.
-Moreover, \glspl{dnn} suffer from unpredictable drops in performance when tested against images from a distribution not seen during training.
-Therefore, some research avenues have recently refocused on the application of indirect methods for space combining \gls{dl} and conventional geometry-based techniques for a refined estimation of the pose.
+Moreover, the \gls{dnn} model has a risk of overfitting, which results in unpredictable drops in performance between the training images and test images due to memorising, rather than learning, properties of the former set that do not function well on the latter \citep{goodfellow2016deep}.
+Therefore, some research avenues have recently refocused on the indirect methods, which aim to combine \gls{dl} and conventional geometry-based techniques to refine the estimation of the pose.

 To promote the practical use of \acrconnect{dl}{-based} pose estimation in space missions, \citet{park2019towards} take the \gls{spn} framework \cite{sharma2019pose} and modify it by employing both a novel \gls{cnn} for target detection and \gls{ransac} algorithms for solving the \gls{pnp} problem.
 The proposed \gls{cnn} is decoupled into the detection and pose estimation networks to determine the \gls{2d} bounding box of the \gls{roi} and to regress the \gls{2d} locataion of keypoints, respectively.
 As demonstrated in \figref{fig:park2019a}, the \gls{odn} and the \gls{krn} closely follow the pipeline of YOLOv2/YOLOv3 \citep{redmon2018yolov3}, but use MobileNetv2 \citep{sandler2018mobilenetv2} and MobileNet \citep{howard2017mobilenets}, respectively.
 To drastically reduce the number of network parameters, traditional convolution operations of the network are replaced with depth-wise convolutions followed by point-wise convolutions (see \figref{fig:park2019b}).